-As writer Elbert Hubbard once observed, football is “a sport that bears the same relation to education that bullfighting does to agriculture.”
-In fact, the customs and traditions surrounding football have always been a reflection of popular culture, not higher education.
-Five menus from dinners held in Boston after the Harvard-Yale games in 1909, 1913, and 1927 reflect some of the changes in American society during that period.
+The “deafening drone of vuvuzelas” won’t be heard at the 127th football game between Harvard and Yale this weekend, according to Bloomberg News.
+(Harvard banned the plastic horns to avoid disturbing the players, marching band, and fans.)
+The news report brought to mind writer Elbert Hubbard’s observation that football is “a sport that bears the same relation to education that bullfighting does to agriculture.”
+Indeed, the customs and traditions surrounding football have always been a reflection of popular culture, not higher education.
+This is illustrated by five menus from dinners in Boston after the Harvard-Yale games in 1909, 1913, and 1927, reflecting many of the changes in American society over that eighteen-year period.

-Years later, writer Virginia Woolf observed, “On or about December, 1910, human character changed.”1 This hyperbolic remark, assigning an arbitrary date to a sea change in society, referred to the altering nature of human relationships.
-Although the date seems arbitrary, these illustrations suggest that there was something to it.
-The woman in 1909 is self-assured but aloof, her vague, unfocused expression representing the feminine ideal at the time.
-The look was popularly known as the “Gibson Girl,” named after artist Charles Dana Gibson whose illustrations personified the image.
-By contrast, the woman depicted in 1913 stares straight at the man.
-Describing what happened around this time, journalist Henry Allen reports: “Women ignore their mother’s lessons on how a lady appears in public.
+A side-by-side comparison of the illustrations shows the metamorphosis.
+Years later, writer Virginia Woolf noted that “on or about December, 1910, human character changed,” commenting on how human relationships evolved at around this time.
+The illustrations suggest that there was something to Woolf's observation.
+The woman in 1909 appears self-assured but aloof.
+Her vague, unfocused expression represents the feminine ideal of the fin de siècle.
+(This look, popularly known as the “Gibson Girl,” was named after artist Charles Dana Gibson’s illustrations that personified the image.)
+By contrast, the woman in 1913 stares straight at the man.
+Describing the era, journalist Henry Allen wrote, “Women ignore their mother’s lessons on how a lady appears in public.
 They slowly jettison corsets, shed chaperones, and hike their hemlines over their ankles.
 They face the camera with an amused wiseguy wariness.
 Sometimes, for mischief, they pose with cigarettes.
-The face of sublimity starts to become the face of sexuality.”2 You can see the change in these illustrations, shown side-by-side for comparison.
+The face of sublimity starts to become the face of sexuality.”2

-The country was crazy about college football during the 1920s.
-It was now followed by a much broader segment of the population than it had been in 1913, as reflected by an “Our Gang” silent movie titled “Yale vs. Harvard” released in 1927, the same year as the next three menus from the annual game.
+The country was crazy about college football during the 1920s, when a much broader segment of the population was following the sport.
+An “Our Gang” silent movie titled “Yale vs. Harvard” was released in 1927, the same year as the next three menus from the annual game.

 There were also major changes in the restaurant industry, sparked by Prohibition after it went into effect in 1920.
-Without the profits from wine and other alcoholic beverages, many of the best restaurants in the country closed.
-Although there was a marked decline at the top end, people were still eating out more than ever.
-Low-priced restaurants like luncheonettes and cafeterias flourished.
-There were also new kinds of eateries, such as drive-ins, barbecue stands, and hamburger chains.
-Restaurants advertised simple, home-style cooking served in clean surroundings.
-Comedian W. C. Fields captured the spirit of the new dining establishments when he advised, “Never eat at a place called ‘Moms,’ but if the only other place in town has a sign that says ‘Eats,’ go back to Moms.”
+Without the profits from wine and other alcoholic beverages, most of the best restaurants in the country closed.
+Although there was a marked decline at the top end, more people than ever were eating out in low-priced restaurants.
+In addition to luncheonettes and cafeterias, new kinds of eateries flourished, such as drive-ins, barbecue stands, and hamburger chains.
+It also became fashionable for restaurants to advertise simple, home-style cooking in clean surroundings.
+Capturing the spirit of this type of dining establishment, comedian W. C. Fields advised, “Never eat at a place called ‘Moms,’ but if the only other place in town has a sign that says ‘Eats,’ go back to Moms.”

-There were enormous changes in transportation over the eighteen-year period spanned by these menus.
-In 1909, Wilbur Wright made a historic 42-mile flight around Manhattan; in 1927, the big news was aviator Charles Lindbergh’s solo flight across the Atlantic.
-There were also more cars on the road.
-Over ten million people flocked to showrooms to see the new Model-A when it was introduced in 1927.
-By then, Henry Ford had sold over 15 million Model-Ts.
-The menu shown below is from the Suntaug Lake Inn, situated fifteen miles outside of Boston, which was now within easy access of the game.
+There were also enormous changes in transportation during this eighteen-year period.
+In 1909, Wilbur Wright completed a 42-mile flight around Manhattan; in 1927, Charles Lindbergh flew solo across the Atlantic.
+By that year, Henry Ford had sold over 15 million Model-Ts and millions of people were flocking to showrooms to see the new Model-A. The menu below comes from the Suntaug Lake Inn, located fifteen miles outside of Boston, by now only a short drive from the game.